tkataras/Automatic-Cell-Counting-with-TWS/README.md

 Before starting, close any images open in Fiji.

-Start by selecting all __training images__ in your file explorer progam and drag them to the Fiji user interface bar to open them all at once.
+Start by selecting all [training_area/training_images](training_area/training_images) in your file explorer progam and drag them to the Fiji user interface bar to open them all at once.

 Once all images are open, use the Fiji search bar to apply the __Images to Stack__ operation.